apache/apisix-dashboard/docs/deploy.md

 ## Pack

-Package the output directory, The output directory contains all the files needed to run the dashboard (configuration files, executable files, web static resources)
+Package the output directory, The output directory contains all the files needed to run the Apache APISIX Dashboard (configuration files, executable files, web static resources)

 ```sh
 $ make release-src